anyosa/coding-group/index.md

 - E1 Wednesday 06.10.21
   - Organizing the collaborative development of scientific code bases by Florian Beiser.
   - Moving beyond theme_gray: exploring advanced ggplot2 for customized plot layouts by Emma Skarstein.
-- E2 date to he informed
+- E2 date to be informed
 	- A talk about Julia language.

 ### Contact